GN 2.2A Disease injury

 Relevant case law

-This matter, heard in the High Court of AUstralia, involved a worker employed by the railways for over 40 years as a boilermaker.
+This matter, heard in the High Court of Australia, involved a worker employed by the railways for over 40 years as a boilermaker.
 He suffered boilermaker’s disease (hearing loss).
 In his decision, Windeyer, J. held:

 The word "disease" seems to me apt to describe any abnormal physical or mental condition that is not purely transient, certainly one that, like boilermaker's deafness, is commonly called an occupational disease.
 Such a disease may be the result of infection (e.g. anthrax or blood poisoning), of constant exposure to some irritant substance (e.g. dermatitis), of the absorption of a substance poisonous by its cumulative effect (e.g. lead poisoning), of the long-continued inhalation of dust injurious to the lungs or of exposure to some other factor which is a circumstance of the employment.
 I cannot see that, for the purposes of the New South Wales Act, any abnormal physical condition well recognized in medical science that, like beat hand or beat knee, is the result of repeated pressure or, like boilermaker's disease, of repeated concussion by noise is any the less a disease than is an abnormal physical condition caused by a germ or by the repeated absorption through the nose or the skin of some deleterious substance.